Proudly Serving Calgary, AB

 Breast augmentation is an aesthetic enhancement procedure, sought by those who wish to feel more confident about their body image.
-This procedure is suitable for women who want to enhance the size of small or asymmetrical breasts, want to restore volume in breasts after weight loss, pregnancy or breastfeeding, or want fuller breasts.
+This procedure is suitable for women who want to increase breast fullness, or to restore volume in breasts after weight loss, pregnancy or breastfeeding.
 Smaller breasts or breasts that have lost their previous volume are enlarged using saline or silicone breast implants.
 The surgery can improve the size, shape, and proportions of the breasts to provide a more attractive body contour based on your unique figure and cosmetic goals.

 The goal of plastic surgeon, Dr. Dawes, is to help you achieve the best results and make your experience as safe and as comfortable as possible.
 During a breast augmentation consultation at our Calgary office, he will help determine your implant preference and take measurements.
-He will also discuss the size, shape and profile of implants that will best suit your body type, to help attain a natural-looking result.
+He will also discuss the size, shape, and profile of implants that will best suit your body type, to help attain a natural-looking result.

 Is a Breast Augmentation right for Me?